-- Clay County District schools will use the i-Ready reading diagnostic three times a year for reading progress monitoring in grades K-8.
-K-3 - Clay County District schools will use the Achieve 3000 LevelSet three times a year for reading progress monitoring in grades 4-10. - Clay County District schools will use the i-Ready reading diagnostic three times a year for math progress monitoring in grades K-8.
+- Clay County District schools will use the i Ready Progress Monitoring reading diagnostic three times a year for reading progress monitoring in grades K-8. \K-3 - Clay County District schools will use the Lexia Learning Platform - Core 5: pre-kindergarten to 5th grade - Lexia Core 5 reading is an adaptive, blended learning program that - accelerates the development of literacy skills for students of all abilities. - Power Up: 6th to 12 grade - Accelerates literacy gains for students in grades 6 to 12 who are at risk of not meeting college and career-ready standards. - Clay County District schools will use the Achieve3000 LevelSet three times a year for reading progress monitoring in grades 4-10. - Clay County District schools will use the i-Ready-reading math diagnostic three times a year for math progress monitoring in grades K-8.